eremannisto/directus-compose/README.md

 # Directus Compose Template
 This is a template for creating a new Directus project using Docker Compose.
 You can choose between a PostgreSQL or SQLite database.
 It also uses a Redis cache for improved performance, which is emptied during each deployment.
 It also makes a presistent volume for the database to keep the data between deployments.
+This is designed to be used for Dokploy.

 ## Usage
 Docker run command for `PostgreSQL`: